 What is perfectly acceptable to admit to, however, is noticing LinkedIn groups you’re both part of or mutual connections.
 This ignites rapport, instead of the inclination to revisit privacy settings.

 5. Getting too personal

 You want to integrate yourself personally to the hiring manager because the number one hiring factor is, in fact, likability – but you need to find the balance between professional and personal.
 "A candidate once went for an interview at one of the banks; it went very well and the hiring manager walked her to the elevator to say goodbye, fully intending to make an offer,” explains Valerie, “While waiting for the elevator, the candidate thought it appropriate to comment on the hiring manager's gold crucifix - asking if she was Catholic.
 The hiring manager found this highly inappropriate, and let us know that she would not make an offer based on this.”

-Picking up on social cues isn’t a talent everyone can possess, so to be safe, keep the conversations to business talk.
+Picking up on social cues isn’t a talent everyone can possess, so be sure to stick to your professional talents when meeting a hiring manager.

 Are you working with a staffing agency to find your next great opportunity?